xankraegor/XKDatePickerView/README.md

 ```
 New dates will be handled automatically at runtime.
 Keep in mind, that maximum date should be greater than minimum date, otherwise a fatalError will be thrown.

-To change font color for valid and invalid dates use validDateFontColor and invalidDateFontColor properties:
+Color for valid and invalid dates use validDateFontColor and invalidDateFontColor properties (handled automatically at runtime):
 ```
 let balack = UIColor.black()
-validDateFontColor = balack
+xkDatePicker.validDateFontColor = balack

 let red = UIColor.red()
-invalidDateFontColor = red
+xkDatePicker.invalidDateFontColor = red
 ```

 ## Contributing